riotnrrd-eu/riotnrrd-eu.github.io/_posts/2026-05-21-Human-Driven-Entirely-Loopy.markdown

 What do I mean?
 All the decoration is lots of little elements, not even grouped — so what you think is a textbox with a funky border is actually three completely separate boxes.
 This in turn means that you can't scale them together or anything.

 This is still relatively normal: I've seen people commit worse crimes against good presentation design with their own hands.
 But AI of course invents entirely new ways of messing up that no human would ever have conceived of.
-All the fonts are Arial, and so far, so good — but all the sizes are just a little bit off, 17 and 13 points, say.
+All the fonts are Arial, and so far, so blah — but all the sizes are just a little bit off, 17 and 13 points, say.
 The colours are *similar* to our corporate colours but just a few hex digits off — enough to show up, especially if you put them side by side in the same deck as we will be doing.
 No human would choose those text sizes, and no human would go to the trouble of selecting colours outside the palette, only to pick wrong ones.

 <iframe width="431" height="766" src="https://www.youtube.com/embed/26BDVgIXkTo" title="Moving a photo in Microsoft Word 🤣" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>